 Factors That Determine the Cost of A Window Cleaning

 Not sure how much to charge for window cleaning?
 No matter how many window cleaning price guides you look at, there are specific factors that impact the cost of your window cleaning service.

-Here some common factors that will influence your custom window cleaning price list.
+Here are some common factors that will influence your custom window cleaning price list.

 Consider Your Supply List

 As you create your window cleaning price list, take your time and find what the best supplies are for and what you use most often.
 If you are in the early stages of starting a window cleaning business, you’re often better off investing in high-quality and more expensive equipment rather than the supplies and equipment you’ll have to replace often.